mcdomx/project0/README.md

   - CSS_project0.css includes all applicable CSS settings for the site

 - [ ] Stylesheet must use at least five different CSS properties, and at least five different types of CSS selectors.
+  - CSS properties used:
+    - color
+    - padding
+    - border
+    - vertical-align
+    - height
+    - margin
+    - float
+    - NOTE: numerous sub selectors are used for some of these items as well (e.g: margin-bottom)

+  - CSS selectors used:
+    - a:hover
+    - table
+    - td
+    - th
+    - MISSING ONE HERE!!!!!@

 - [X] Stylesheet must use the #id selector at least once, and the .class selector at least once.